 One-unit semester course.
 This studio course focuses on the book as a vehicle for artistic voice.
 We will explore the intrinsic nature of books: that they are physical objects operating in one moment as sculpture, in the next moment as a piece of interactive time art; that they are understood in the hands of a reader who performs the book’s content; and that they speak to us not only through words and images but through the weight, texture and body language of the object itself.
 Students will learn techniques of ideation, model making, material manipulation, print/binding processes and more as they create two artist book projects.
 The course will also delve into the history of artist books in their many iterations, from unique objects to hand-printed editions to zines and other forms of artist publications.
 Visits to Reed’s artist book collection as well as other field trips and artist talks supplement this course.
 Four-to-six hours of outside studio time is required for this course.
 Prerequisite: two semesters of studio art.
 Enrollment limited to 15.
 Studio.

 Art 282 - Sculpture in the Expanded Field

-Full course for one semester.
+One-unit semester course.
 A studio sculpture course exploring the human body as a site for transformation through clothing, performance, and architectural construction.
 We will explore wearable works as well as spatially dynamic and temporal art form, directly related to the human form and phenomenological experience.
 Readings and discussions will focus on feminist theory, queer theory, and critical race theory, and the representation of the body throughout art history, fashion, and performance art.
 Technically, we will focus on metal fabrication, welding, and sewing.
-Prerequisite: Art 181, Art 182, or any 100-level studio course or consent of the instructor.
+Prerequisite: ART 181, Art 182, or any 100-level studio course or consent of the instructor.
 Students are required to attend workshops and do studio work outside of class times.
 Enrollment limited to 15.
 Studio.
 May be repeated for credit.

 Art 284 - Craft and Culture